Symmetric multifield oscillons: Stability Analysis

 Furthermore, one can ask whether having the exact form of the most unstable modes computed in the previous section is a necessary condition for oscillon decay.
-In single-field oscillons, one can see that any perturbation can be decomposed in a basis of eigen-functions of the operator $H_1H_2$, meaning a generic perturbation will include a component along the unstable mode.
+In single-field oscillons, one can see that any perturbation can be decomposed in a basis of eigen-functions of the operator $H_1H_2$ [see Eqs.~\eqref{eq:A9} and \eqref{eq:A10}], meaning a generic perturbation will include a component along the unstable mode.
 In two-field systems, it is interesting to see how an initial perturbation is transferred from one field to the other.
-Finally, we perturbed only the $\phi$ field, leaving the $\chi$ field profile identical to the perfect oscillon solution.
-Again, the evolution of the oscillon was almost identical to the case where both fields were perturbed with an important difference.
-Perturbing one field with $\delta_{\rm magn.}=10\%$ and leaving the other field intact leads to a similar evolution as perturbing both fields with $\delta_{\rm magn.}=5\%$.
-This is somewhat intuitive, since the total perturbation under our extension of the V-K criterion is defined as the sum of the two individual perturbations.
-Furthermore, while the initial height and width of the perturbed and unperturbed fields can differ by more than $10\%$, the values at the end of our simulation are very close to unity.
-This indicates that due to the interaction of the two fields and the symmetry of the system, a small initial perturbation is quickly distributed evenly among the two fields\footnote{By choosing the initial profile of one field to be significantly suppressed compared to the other, we observed the complete dispersion of one field and the relaxation of the other towards a single-oscillon solution.}.
-We thus see that it is not necessary to perturb the oscillon with the exact form of the perturbation given by the stability analysis of Section~\ref{sec:stability}, since unstable oscillons will eventually decay if perturbed, albeit on slightly different time-scales and with different final state, depending on the details of the perturbation.
-On the other hand, we perturbed oscillons that are characterized as stable by the two-field version of the V-K criterion, seeing no decay over the total run of the simulation, lasting several hundred units of ``slow time'' $\tau = \epsilon^2 t$.
+To check the validity of our analysis, we perturbed only the $\phi$ field, leaving the $\chi$ field profile identical to the perfect oscillon solution.
+Perturbing one of the fields with $\delta_{\rm magn.}$ while leaving the other field intact leads in some cases to a similar evolution as perturbing both fields with $\delta_{\rm magn.}/2$.
+For the specific cases that we plotted, this occurs for $\Lambda=0.5$ when perturbing one of the fields with $\delta_{\rm magn.}=0.2\%$, leading to almost indistinguishable evolution from perturbing both fields with $\delta_{\rm magn.}=0.1\%$.
+We do not plot both these simulations in Fig.~\ref{fig:oscillondecay}, because the results are visually identical (instead only one of these cases is plotted).
+This indicates that due to the interaction of the two fields and the symmetry of the system, a small initial perturbation is quickly distributed evenly among the two fields.
+In other cases we observed the complete dispersion of one field and the relaxation of the other towards a stable single-field oscillon solution (see lower panels of Fig.~\ref{fig:oscillondecay}).
+In particular this occurred for $\Lambda=-0.2$, when we perturbed only one of the two fields by $\delta_{\rm magn.}=0.1\%$.
+From our numerical investigation it remains clear that the symmetric multi-field oscillons failing the VK-criterion contain unstable modes and will in general decay.
+However, when perturbed outside the $\phi=\pm \chi$ Ansatz, the dynamics can either restore or destroy the equality between the two fields.
+We will see that for $\Lambda>0$ the two-field configuration is a strong attractor of the system.
+We note that it is not necessary to perturb the oscillon with the exact form of the perturbation given by the stability analysis of this Section, since unstable oscillons will eventually decay if perturbed, albeit on slightly different time-scales and with different final state, depending on the details of the perturbation.
+Finally, we also perturbed the oscillon with negative $\delta_{\rm magn.}$ (meaning that the unstable mode is ``flipped'').
+We observed that this leads to a collapse instability more often than the positive $\delta_{\rm magn.}$ case.
+This highlights the sensitivity of the fate of the unstable oscillons on the initial conditions.
+Finally, we perturbed oscillons that are characterized as stable by the two-field version of the V-K criterion in various ways, seeing no decay over the total run of the simulation, lasting several hundred units of ``slow time'' $\tau = \epsilon^2 t$.